CleitonDants/API-Ingr/README.md

 - GET, PUT and DELETE ticket by ID

 ## Installation
+#### Required:
+- MongoDB v3.6.3 or later.
+- Node v9.2.0 or later.
-Required NPM version 5.6.0.
+- NPM version 5.6.0.
 NPM has some unexpected bugs with the lastest versions.

 ````
   npm install